'03 Bonnie & Clyde: Live performances

-On November 2, 2002, Jay-Z and Beyoncé performed the song together at Saturday Night Live (SNL).
-Later, on November 21, 2002, they appeared on MTV's TRL for Spankin' New Music Week where they also performed the song.
+On November 2, 2002, Jay-Z and Beyoncé performed the song together at Saturday Night Live.
+Later, on November 21, 2002, they appeared on MTV's Total Request Live for Spankin' New Music Week where they also performed the song.
 In 2009, Beyoncé performed an abbreviated version of "'03 Bonnie & Clyde" during her I Am...
 Yours revue, held at the Encore Las Vegas Theatre in July and August.
 The song was later included on the 2009 live album I Am...
 Yours: An Intimate Performance at Wynn Las Vegas which was chronicling the revue.
 In August 2011, Beyoncé performed "'03 Bonnie & Clyde" again during her revue 4 Intimate Nights with Beyoncé and included the song on the DVD Live at Roseland: Elements of 4 released in November 2011.
 During the concerts, Beyoncé announced the song by saying, "It's 2002...
 I started to feel a little lonely till one day...". "'03 Bonnie & Clyde" was included on Jay-Z's live album Live in Brooklyn released on October 11, 2012, after he performed the song during eight shows in Brooklyn.
 In 2013, Jay-Z included the song on the set list of his Legends of the Summer Stadium Tour.